mind-inria/hidimstat/tools/release/How_to_release.md

 This steps suppose that there a branch for each a major release (0.0.X).
 The main branch is used for the ongoing work on the next major release.
 For a major revision, a new branch should be created from scratch or from a commit on main.
-For a modification of a previous release, the modification should be pushed on the branch associate to it.
+For a modification of a previous release, the modification should be pushed on the branch associated with it.
       # TODO check if it's necessary to have a script release/build_packages.py

 0. [Check if today is a good day for releasing](https://shouldideploy.today/)